Curtain Rings, Brackets, Finishes

 Each is hand assembled from saw cut steel.
 This gives a very close join and smooth action.

-The distance from the top of the pole to the inside bottom of the small ring is approx 38mm.
+For working out curtain drop: The distance from the top of the pole to the inside bottom of the small ring is 38mm.

 Passing rings (16mm)…These are individually fabricated from the larger and smaller rings and have a quarter cut out of the main curtain ring so that they can pass over the integral bracket.

-The distance from the top of the pole to the bottom inside of the small ring is approx 44mm.
+For working out curtain drop: The distance from the top of the pole to the inside bottom of the small ring is 45mm.

 Note: Rings for curtain poles, especially Passing rings, must be attached to hooks inserted at the top of the curtain header tape.
 Click here for more info.